 What is asked of all computer lab managers and operations, as well as virtual software deployment environments, is to gather and supply data so that analysis and aggregation can be conducted to produce snapshot profiles of the University's computer "labs," both physical and virtual, as used by our students.

-To facilitate the data collection and decision-making, the University has purchased on behalf of participating colleges, libraries and centers a primary lab statistics gathering package called LabStats:
+To facilitate the data collection and decision-making, the University has purchased and licensed on behalf of participating colleges, libraries and centers a primary lab statistics gathering package called LabStats:

 - LabStats (https://labstats.com for additional company info)